drew65/p1_navigation_as/P1_report.md

 Based on the above paper the author implemented the following Double Deep Q-Network algorithm, with some of the modifications suggested in 'Grokking Deep Reinforcement Learning Meap v12' chapter 9.3.5, section 'Its in the Detail: The full Double Deep Q-Network (DDQN) algorithm'

-Approximate the action-value function Q(s,a; θ). ·
+- Approximate the action-value function Q(s,a; θ). ·
-Use a state-in-values-out architecture (nodes: 37, 512, 256, 128, 4). ·
+- Use a state-in-values-out architecture (nodes: 37, 512, 256, 128, 4). ·
-Optimize the action-value function to approximate the optimal actionvalue function q*(s,a). ·
+- Optimize the action-value function to approximate the optimal actionvalue function q*(s,a). ·
-Use off-policy TD targets (r + gamma*max_a’Q(s’,a’; θ)) to evaluate policies. ·
+- Use off-policy TD targets (r + gamma*max_a’Q(s’,a’; θ)) to evaluate policies. ·
-Use Adam Optimizer as our optimizer with a learning rate of 0.0007.
+- Use Adam Optimizer as our optimizer with a learning rate of 0.0007.
 Note that before I used 0.0005 because without double learning (vanilla DQN) some seeds fail if I train with a learning rate of 0.0007.
 Perhaps stability?
-In DDQN, on the other hand, training with a higher learning rate works best.
+*In DDQN, on the other hand, training with a higher learning rate works best*
-An exponentially decaying epsilon-greedy strategy (from 1.0 to 0.3 in roughly 2,000 steps) to improve policies. ·
+- An exponentially decaying epsilon-greedy strategy (from 1.0 to 0.3 in roughly 2,000 steps) to improve policies. ·
-A replay buffer with 100 samples min, 100,000 max, and a batch of 64. ·
+- A replay buffer with 100 samples min, 100,000 max, and a batch of 64. ·
-A target network that freezes for 15 steps and then updates fully.
+- A target network that freezes for 15 steps and then updates fully.
 DDQN, just like DQN has the same 3 main steps:
     1. Collect experience: (St, At, Rt+1, St+1, Dt+1), and insert it into the replay buffer.
     2. Randomly sample a mini-batch from the buffer and calculate the off-policy TD targets for the whole
     batch: r + gamma*max_a’Q(s’,a’; θ).
     3. Fit the action-value function Q(s,a; θ): Using Adam Optimizer.

 ### Code implementation